ahmedtaipei/ahmedtaipei/README.md

 33. Continuous Dynamic Time Warping for Signature image Verification.
 34. Development of Software agent for Border Surveillance
 35. Design and implementation of two axis antenna tracking controller.
+36. 16.
+Physical Modeling for DC Motor as an Engine for Electrical Cars

 :rocket: